hakan-demirli/dotfiles/doc/notes/nixos.md

 * **What is configuration.nix file?**
     * It's default location is: ```/etc/nixos/configuration.nix```
     * It controls the OS configuration.
-You want to install a package you modify it.
+You want to install a package, modify it.
     * It is a bad practice to leave it in it's default location.
 Use flakes instead.

 * **Where to find packages**